henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 The YANG Push subscription trigger mechanisms illustrated above creates subscription state between a YANG client and a YANG datastore.
-As long as this subscription state between these two entities persists, a datastore can emit series of YANG notifications to a YANG client, if appropriate conditions are met, e.g. the YANG client expects solicited event notifications coming from the datastore due to a dynamic subscription.
+As long as this subscription state between these two entities persists, a datastore can emit Series of YANG notifications to a YANG client, if appropriate conditions are met, e.g. the YANG client expects solicited event notifications coming from the datastore due to a dynamic subscription.

-YANG Push {{-yangpush}} and YANG Subscribed Notifications {{-yangnote}} extend this mechanism by enabling subscriptions to changes of YANG module data node state in a YANG datastore resulting in two types of sources - or two different types of YANG Notification Series [-cabo-series], respectively:
+YANG Push {{-yangpush}} and YANG Subscribed Notifications {{-yangnote}} extend this mechanism by enabling subscriptions to changes of YANG module data node state in a YANG datastore resulting in two types of sources - or two different types of YANG Notification Series {{-series}}, respectively:

 * event stream telemetry
 * datastore changes telemetry